G-Snipes/G-Snipes.github.io/content/blog/2024/show-recap/index.md

   My roommate's head is in this shot.
 ---

-Welcome to the first ever log in what will hopefully be a series of “show recaps”.
+Welcome to the first ever blog in what will hopefully be a series of “show recaps”.
 Where I recap my thoughts about the acts I see performing live music both large and underground.

 I wish I started this sooner as I’ve seen many shows in my day.
 From dark humid basements, all the way to Wells Fargo Stadium, I’ve seen countless shows.
 I absolutely do not want to know how much I’ve spent on concert tickets in the last five years of my adolescence.
 Don’t worry though, I’m financially stable (for the most part) and I’m proud to be a concert junkie.
 I’m just glad I can provide something like this to other people who might be interested.
 It’s the least I can do.